johnMcFadyen/vdc/best-practices-vdc-short.md

 The deployment of ExpressRoute connection requires an engagement and agreement with an ExpressRoute service provider which requires a longer timeframe than Site-to-Site VPN.
 For customer that need to start quickly, it is quite common to adopt the Site-to-Site VPN to build up fast the connectivity with vDC, still the fulfilment of the ExpressRoute connection.

 #####Connectivity within the cloud
 It is related to connectivity between the different components of the vDC.
 VNet and VNet peering are the basic connectivity services in the vDC.
-A VNet guarantee a natural boundary of isolation and VNet peering allow intercommunication between VNets of the vDC.
+A VNet guarantees a natural boundary of isolation and VNet peering allows intercommunication between VNets of the vDC.
 Traffic control inside a VNet and between VNets need to match with a set of security rules specified through Access Control Lists (Network Security Group), Network Virtual Appliance and custom routing tables (UDR).